junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And he sees himself as he is.

 Dean's eyes land on Cas's body next.
-The giant body dressed with skyscraper-sized trench coat and clothes that is most human yet furthest from human.
+The giant form dressed in a skyscraper-sized trench coat and clothes that is most human yet furthest from human.
 The body looks slimmer without the wings, but it's still a mountainous presence.

-*The vessel is made of atoms and electrons in the material plane.* Dean remembers Cas's words again, the theoretics that Cas tried to explain to him but he had to cut him off because he couldn't understand.
-And this time, now, he doesn't just understand it, he sees it now.
+*The vessel is made of atoms and electrons in the material plane.* Dean remembers Cas's words again, the theory Cas once tried to explain to him but he had to cut him off because he couldn't understand.
+And this time, now, he doesn't just understand, he sees it now.

-The hand of the vessel limps alongside the body, lying loosely on the middle of the road, fingers curved, as tall as houses.
-Dean walks to them.
+The hand of the vessel lies limp at its side, stretched loosely on the middle of the road, fingers curved, as tall as houses.
+Dean walks toward them.
 It takes a few minutes.

 Everything is in so much details.
-Every grain on the skin, every line in the palm, every hair and scar, dips and crinkles.
-He sees the hand, then he sees flesh and blood and bone underneath the skin, at last he sees the atoms and molecules that form every cell, vibrating and humming with energy as all particles do.
+Every grain of skin, every line of the palm, every hair and scar, every dip and wrinkle.
+He sees the hand, then he sees flesh and blood and bone beneath the skin, at last he sees the atoms and molecules forming every cell, vibrating and humming with energy as all particles do.

-Dean presses his own palm on the edge of this giant palm of Cas's body, it feels like touching a wall of flesh, bizarre and unsettling.
+Dean presses his own palm against the edge of this giant hand of Cas's body, it feels like touching a wall of flesh, bizarre and unsettling.
 But they touch.
 And he finds them the same.
 The same particles that form everything in this universe, in all the bodies, in Dean's body and Cas's vessel, in flesh and blood, in planets and dust.
-Things that are as old as stars, and as young as a newborn baby.
+Things that are as old as stars, and as young as newborns.
 In the material plane, they are the same.
 But Castiel is not.

 Cas is not physical, not really.
-Cas does not come from this dimension, but he chooses here, he comes here.
+Cas does not come from this dimension, but he chooses to be here, he comes here.
 He resides in a body, and he walks the Earth.
 And now, he is inside Dean.
-He drops the grand form, and he curls up the whole multidimensional wavelength in that small corner of Dean's brain.
+He drops the grand form, and he curls his entire multidimensional wavelength into that small corner of Dean's mind.
 And he doesn't complain about claustrophobia.
 He stands there, and he says, "Dean."
 As if all that he wants to say can be condensed into one word.
-As if this place, of all, it's the only place he'd rather be.
+As if this place, of all, is the only place he'd rather be.

 For the first time, Dean thinks, maybe this is for the first time, he finally starts to have a glimpse of understanding what it means to be an angel.
-A real angel in all their forms, from their views.
-Not just the vessel, not just a thread of light, not just a part of a whole.
-Not just, a fragment of trench coat, a thread of tie fabric, a flying feather, a floating eye, or a silvery slice of the ring -- the pieces he saw in the dimension in between, the pieces giving him nightmares nights after nights.
-Oddly, Dean finds himself feeling a tiny little bit of appreciation for what that dimension shows him.
-As many nightmares as it gives him, he finally gets to understand, Cas is magnificent and giant and beautiful, beyond his imagination.
+A real angel, in all their forms, from their perspective.
+Not just the vessel, not just a thread of light, not just a part of the whole.
+Not just, a fragment of trench coat, a scrap of tie fabric, a flying feather, a floating eye, or a silvery slice of ring -- the pieces he saw in the in-between dimension, the pieces giving him nightmares nights after nights.
+Oddly, Dean finds himself feeling a tiny bit of appreciation for what that place showed him.
+As many nightmares as it gave him, he finally gets to understand, Cas is magnificent and giant and beautiful, beyond his imagination.
 For the first time, for real.

 Dean clenches his fingers, putting his weight on the hands, holding himself there.
-At that minute, he wants nothing more than to really hold that hand, hold Cas.
+At that moment, he wants nothing more than to really hold that hand, to hold Cas.
 So he turns back to inside his head.

 Cas meets him in the mental manifestation of Bobby's place.
-Sunshine that seeps through the window doesn't shift, time doesn't move here.
-Still the nice lazy afternoon.
-The bright sunlight shines half of Cas's figure, dying his black hair golden brown.
+The sunlight seeping through the window doesn't shift, time doesn't move here.
+Still the same nice lazy afternoon.
+The bright sunlight shines half of Cas's figure, dyeing his black hair a golden brown.

-And Dean reaches for his hands, squeezing, looking him in the eyes.
+And Dean reaches for his hands, squeezing them, looking him in the eyes.
 Those big blue, ocean-deep, glacier-old, universe-witnessing, dimension-traveling eyes.
 And Dean whispers, "God, you really are an Angel."

-It has been almost five years since Cas charged into the barn and declared "I'm an Angel of the Lord".
+It has been almost five years since Cas charged into that barn and declared, "I'm an Angel of the Lord."

-Dean stutters, thinking back all that he saw, not just tonight, not just the past months after Purgatory.
+Dean stutters, thinking back on all that he saw, not just tonight, not just the past months after Purgatory.
 "Everything... is, is beautiful, and awesome, and...
-Jesus, I hope I know more words."
+Jesus, I wish I knew more words."

-Cas smiles at him, gentle and small smile.
+Cas smiles at him, a gentle and small smile.
 He nods slightly.
-His eyes shining.
+His eyes shine.

 He understands.